netdata/learn/docs/packaging/installer/methods/kickstart.md

     the `--dont-wait` option, it will ask for your permission first.
 -   Downloads the latest Netdata source tree to `/usr/src/netdata.git`.
--   Installs Netdata by running `./netdata-installer.sh` from the source tree, using any [optional parameters](/docs/packaging/installer/methods/#optional-parameters-to-alter-your-installation) you have specified.
+-   Installs Netdata by running `./netdata-installer.sh` from the source tree, using any [optional parameters](#optional-parameters-to-alter-your-installation) you have specified.
--   Installs `netdata-updater.sh` to `cron.daily`, so your Netdata installation will be updated with new nightly versions, unless you override that with an [optional parameter](/docs/packaging/installer/methods/#optional-parameters-to-alter-your-installation).
+-   Installs `netdata-updater.sh` to `cron.daily`, so your Netdata installation will be updated with new nightly versions, unless you override that with an [optional parameter](#optional-parameters-to-alter-your-installation).
 -   Prints a message whether installation succeeded or failed for QA purposes.

 ## Optional parameters to alter your installation